LibertyAces/BitSwanPump/doc/source/examples/weatherAPI/weatherAPI.rst

 -------------

 You can change and modify the pipeline in any manner you want.
-For example, instead of using PPrintSink you can use our Elastic Search Sink which loads the data to Elastic Search.
+For example, instead of using PPrintSink you can use our Elasticsearch Sink which loads the data to Elasticsearch.
 If you want to read more about :ref:`esconnection`.